canonical/mlflow-operator/docs/how-to/deploy-ck8s-aws.rst

 Prerequisites
 -------------

 We assume that you have access to a CK8s cluster using ``kubectl``.
-If you don't have a cluster set up, you can follow this guide: `Create CK8s on AWS <../create-ck8s-aws>`_.
+If you don't have a cluster set up, you can follow this guide: :doc:`Create CK8s on AWS <create-ck8s-aws>`.

 Install Juju
 ------------